vircadia/vircadia-native-core/BUILD_LAUNCHER.md

 After installation, you will have access to the vue binary in your command line.
 You can verify that it is properly installed by simply running vue, which should present you with a help message listing all available commands.

-You can check you have the right version with this command:
+You can check the version with this command:

 ```
 vue --version